alperdomo/CoverageAndPower/README.md

   Example:  perl CoveragePerSnpParallel.pl filteringIDsBam.pl REF VCFpos 20 20 600
 Note: The CoveragePerSnpParallel.pl script will read within the folder and search for all files bam files (*.bam)
 ![](images/FertilityVsLifeExpectancy.gif)

+## Step 1.
+Run CoveragePerSnpParallel.pl (do a less -S to the script to find more information on how to proceed with it).
+## Step 2.
+Run the PowerAndFeatureCounts.pl script (do a less -S to the script to find more information on how to proceed with it).